One-time Clemson walk-on Renfrow sees last time in spotlight

 Renfrow won the Burlsworth Trophy, which goes to a top player who began his college career as a walk-on.

-In the three games with Alabama, Renfrow has caught 22 passes for 211 yards and four TDs.
-None of those scores bigger than the final catch two years back.
-Renfrow was on the cover of Sports Illustrated and his folksy tales about sitting with several Clemson players for a meal and having someone ask, “Oh, do you play football too?” gradually faded away as he became a face of the franchise.
+In the three games against Alabama, Renfrow has caught 22 passes for 211 yards and four TDs — none of those scores bigger than the final catch two years ago.
+Renfrow was on the cover of Sports Illustrated and his folksy tales about sitting with several Clemson players for a meal and having someone ask, “Oh, do you play football, too?” gradually faded away as he became a face of the franchise.

 “It impacted my life and showed me that dreams can come true,” Renfrow said.